 Being able to control a mower from a distance is just one of the impressive safety features of a SPIDER mower.
 The all-direction steering and hydraulic systems allow you to safely maneuver around large obstacles and up steep hills without the risk you’d normally be taking on with a riding mower.

 Zero-turn mowers, though they’re easier to drive than a tractor mower, are still not suited to mow steep hills.
-But SPIDER mowers like the 2SGS and ILD02 can take on slopes up to 55 degrees.
-SPIDER mowers have even been lab-tested and certified for their climbing ability.
+But SPIDER mowers can take on slopes up to 60 degrees and have even been lab-tested with certification for their climbing ability.

 With zero-turn mowers, operators not only run the risk of falling, but they could also be seriously injured by the mower’s blades if they become pinned under the machine.
 A remote control slope mower like a SPIDER can keep the operator safe while mowing steep hills.